dendronhq/handbook/handbook/handbook.company.values.md

 - We published our handbook for everyone to see
 - We publish our [roadmap](https://wiki.dendron.so/notes/6e4c4f61-80a3-46fa-9ad3-04b99d9e9695.html) on github

-## Sustainability

-We look for virtuous cycles and long term growth in all that we do.
-This means we think about both the long term **benefits and costs** of the actions we take and invest in areas that will take many years to bear fruit.
-It also means we don't do things as a one off and try to find ways to re-use existing work.

-We leave things better than we found it.
-Code, knowledge, the world - we like to leave things so that the next person coming back do it will have a better way of starting.

 ### In Practice
 - All important decisions and learnings are written down in the company handbook so everyone can benefit